Provider FAQs

 The most efficient way to expedite a preauthorization is to submit your request online.
 You can also fax your request with medical rationale.

-For out of area members, please select Pre-Service Review for Out of Area Members Workflows.
+For out of area members, please select Pre-Service Review for Out of Area Members workflow in NaviNet.

 The Musculoskeletal (MSK) program is designed to improve quality and manage the utilization of Interventional Pain Management (IPM) procedures and musculoskeletal surgeries.